Butch Cassidy and the Sundance Kid: Development

 According to Goldman, when he first wrote the script and sent it out for consideration, only one studio wanted to buy it—and that was with the proviso that the two lead characters did not flee to South America.
 When Goldman protested that that was what had happened, the studio head responded, "I don't give a shit.
 All I know is John Wayne don't run away."

 Goldman rewrote the script, "didn't change it more than a few pages, and subsequently found that every studio wanted it."

 The role of Sundance was offered to Jack Lemmon, whose production company, JML, had produced the film Cool Hand Luke (1967) starring Newman.
 Lemmon, however, turned down the role because he did not like riding horses and felt that he had already played too many aspects of the Sundance Kid's character before.
 Other actors considered for the role of Sundance were Steve McQueen and Warren Beatty, who both turned it down, with Beatty claiming that the film was too similar to Bonnie and Clyde.
 According to Goldman, McQueen and Newman both read the scripts at the same time and agreed to do the film.
 McQueen eventually backed out of the film due to disagreements with Newman.
 The two actors would eventually team up in the 1974 disaster film The Towering Inferno.
+Redford took the role as he liked the script.
 Jacqueline Bisset was a top contender for the role of Etta Place.

+Filming

 Filming locations include the ghost town of Grafton, Zion National Park, Snow Canyon State Park, and the city of St. George.
-These areas remain popular film tourism destinations, including the Cassidy Trail in Reds Canyon.
+These areas remain popular film tourism destinations, including the Cassidy Trail in Red Canyon.